Wuff

 disintermediation part 2: Amazon should be/buy UPS

-I used to compare items for price using MySimon and Froogle, but now I just go to Amazon and pay whatever.
-However, there are still companies competing on price.
-You can buy LCD TVs from obscure companies in Nebraska that sound like they are operating out of someone's garage, some dot com sites are still trying to preserve the buying circles (get 15 friends to buy the same product and it's 5% less), and of course there are various auction methods.
+I used to compare items for price using MySimon and Froogle, now I usually go to Amazon and pay whatever they ask.
+There are still companies competing on price: you can buy LCD TVs from obscure companies in Nebraska that sound like they are operating out of a bedroom, some dot com sites are still trying "shopping innovations" such as buying circles (get 15 friends to buy the same product and it's 5% less), and of course there are people selling new stock on auction sites.

 You may respond "But shipping 50,000 widgets to Walmart is a lot cheaper than shipping widgets to 50,000 addresses."
 Sure, but Walmart has its overhead.
 They have to uncreate 50,000 items and put them on the shelves of big stores, then wait for them to sell.